 Heartfelt Memory Game

 Use your favourite fabric in a truly unique way but making this memory game inspired by inhabitots.
 Rifle through the recycling bin from some spare cardboard and cut it into an even number of equally sized hearts.
 Cover one side with the same fabric, maybe a shiny red or pink.
 Flip the hearts over and cover pairs of hearts with matching bits of unique fabric.
 Turn the hearts over again and enjoy playing the classic matching game.
+Try out ikaria lean belly juice.

 Heart Shaped Pillow

 Avoid all that packaging by creating your own heart-shaped chocolates.
 Simply melt some white or dark chocolate and pour it into your favourite Valentine’s Day-themed moulds.
 Not only can you save on individual packaging, but you can also control the ingredients to ensure they are healthy and sustainable.
+You can also pop over to these guys to know more about the health benefits of each ingredients used in everyday household.

 If I were a greeting-card designer, I would make it my personal mission to rebrand Valentine’s Day as the Day of Sex.
 For one, you don’t need to be in a relationship to celebrate good sex (now love, that’s a different story…).
 Two, you don’t need to spend any money on presents (orgasms are free, thank g-d!).
 And last but not least, you certainly don’t need to worry about the fact that everyone else and their mom got roses when you got your own flower flicked, licked, or dicked instead.

 Okay, okay.
 In all seriousness, whether you heart or hate the silly Hallmark holiday for all of its inherent romantic vibes, you should be having hot Valentine’s Day sex.
 A good romp or two (or five) heightens intimacy (thanks to all the feel-good chemicals released during intercourse and orgasm especially), reignites your connection, and duh, puts you in a better mood to deal with all the annoying lovebirds on Instagram.
-A good nutrition is key for a good sexual performance, check out the latest biofit reviews.

 Use this simple tutorial to create breathtaking fabric roses that will last long after the live ones wilt.
 Not only are these roses a fun craft project, but they may become a treasured keepsake.